JesusToledo4/JesusToledo4/README.md

 1.- Computer System Ingineer at UVEG

-2.- Frontend Developer at EDteam
+2.- Frontend Developer at Educacion IT

-3.- frontend Developer at Codigofacilito

-4.- IT Support at Udemy

 ## School Practices